ibexa/documentation-user/docs/content_management/workflow_management/work_with_versions.md

 ![Open drafts list](img/open_drafts.png "Open drafts list")

-- by trying to edit a content item that already has open drafts.
+- by editing a content item that already has open drafts.
 You then see a [**Draft conflict**](content_versions.md#draft-conflicts) screen, where you can pick a draft for editing, or create a new one.
 The new draft is based on the published version of the content item and does not contain changes from other drafts.